 I’m not a big veggie guy.
 And if you aren’t either, I have good news for you.
 More on that in a sec.

 When you incorporate veggies into your diet — especially broccoli, asparagus, cauliflower, and green leafy vegetables — you’ll boost testosterone levels.

 Veggies are packed with phytonutrients that help block estrogen.
 They also increase testosterone.
 And help you stay fuller for longer — so you have an easier time losing weight.

-Just one scoop of TestoGreens a day gives you the benefits of eating all your veggies — plus fruit, and herbs and roots as well.
+Just one scoop of TestoGreens a day gives you the benefits of eating your veggies — plus fruit, herbs and roots as well.
 It’s really easy to mix.
 It comes in a berry-like flavor.
 And there’s only 31 calories per serving.

 This is the main way of getting my veggies and fruits in for the day.
 So if you’re like me and you want to try TestoGreens, you can read more about them and claim your bottles here: